Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Applications

-Recall that every quasi-admissible Nisnevich cover is a $\SH^\alg$-pseudocover, so by \Cref{rmk:local struct of alg stk}, every object of $\mathcal C$ has a quasi-admissible $\SH^\alg$-pseudocover by stacks of the form $S/G$, where $G$ is a linearly reductive embeddable group over an affine scheme, and $S$ is a $G$-quasi-projective $G$-scheme. \cite[Lemma A.0.8]{Fundamentals} shows that any projective map to $S/G$ is given by a closed immersion followed by the projection of a projective bundle, and the latter map is stably $\SH^\alg$-ambidextrous by \cite[Theorem 6.9]{sixopsequiv} or \cite[Lemma 6.9]{SixAlgSt}.
-Thus, to show that $\SH^\alg$ is a projective pullback formalism, it suffices to note that if $X \to Y$ is a proper representable morphism in $\mathcal C$, then \Cref{lem:source-locally qproj} shows that there is a projective cdh cover $X' \to X$ such that $X' \to Y$ is projective.
+\item[$\SH^\alg$ is a strongly projective pullback formalism] Let $P$ be a projectively $\SH^\alg$-saturated collection of maps in $\mathcal C^\alg$ (see \Cref{defn:proj sat}).
+We must show that every proper representable map is in $P$.
+For any $Y \in \mathcal C^\alg$, we have that $Y_\clcl \to Y$ is a $\SH^\alg$-acyclic closed immersion by \Cref{rmk:alg nil invariance}, so since $P$ contains all closed immersions, it suffices to show that proper representable maps to classical stacks are in $P$.
+In fact, for any $X \in \mathcal C^\alg$, $X_\clcl \to X$ is a map in $P$ that is invertible away from the (same) exceptionally closed map $X_\clcl \to X$, so the source-locality property of $P$ allow us to reduce to showing that representable proper maps between classical stacks are in $P$.

-By \cite[Lemma A.0.3]{Fundamentals}, any composite of open immersions and projective morphisms is quasi-projective, so it factors as a quasi-compact immersion followed by a projective morphism, so by \Cref{lem:qc imm}, it is actually $p \circ j$, where $p$ is projective, and $j$ is an open immersion.
-Since every open immersion is truncated, we may apply \Cref{thm:6FF} where $\mathcal I$ is the collection of open immersions, and $\mathcal P$ is the collection of projective maps.
+By \Cref{lem:source-locally qproj}, for any such map $X \to Y$, there is a projective cdh cover $X' \to X$ in $\mathcal C^\alg$ such that $X' \to Y$ is projective, so it suffices to show that every projective map to a classical stack in $\mathcal C^\alg$ is in $P$.

-Note that the $(\mathcal I, \mathcal P)$-cdh topology of \Cref{defn:cdh} is the topology of Zariski descent and descent along \emph{projective} cdh covers, that is families of projective maps that are covering for the proper cdh topology in the sense of \Cref{defn:alg cdh}, and that the cdh topology of \Cref{defn:alg cdh} is the same as the cdh topology of \Cref{defn:cdh}.
-Note that the projective cdh topology is the same as the proper cdh topology by \cite[Corollary 2.4]{vanishing-neg-K} (see also \cite[Remark 6.3]{SixAlgSt}).
+By \Cref{lem:local struct of alg stk}, every classical stack in $\mathcal C^\alg$ has a $\SH^\alg$-pseudocover by quasi-admissible maps from stacks of the form $S/G$, where $G$ is a linearly reductive embeddable group scheme over an affine scheme, and $S$ is a $G$-quasi-projective $G$-scheme, and \cite[Lemma A.0.9]{Fundamentals} shows that any projective map to $S/G$ is the composite of a closed immersion with the projection of a projective bundle.
+We know that every closed immersion is in $P$, and projections of projective bundles are separated, so their diagonals are in $P$, and they are stably $\SH^\alg$-ambidextrous by \cite[Theorem 6.9]{sixopsequiv} or \cite[Lemma 6.9]{SixAlgSt}, thus they are also in $P$.
+We conclude since $P$ is stable under composition. \end{description} \end{proof}